 Ecommerce, FinTech, online gaming and retail transactions have set new records in 2020 because, in part, of the Covid-19 pandemic.
 This “huge online-transactions bubble” has created one of the fastest-growing opportunities for fraud in online businesses.

 Synthetic Identity Fraud (SIF) schemes start with a bad actor combining real and fake personal data to create a new identity, or set of identities.
-Since SIF comprises a combination of bank accounts, loans, credit card debt, and online transactions interwoven among various financial institutions are involved it’s difficult to spot with conventional anti-fraud methods and systems.
+Since SIF comprises a combination of bank accounts, loans, credit card debt, and online transactions that are interwoven among various financial institutions, it’s difficult to spot with conventional anti-fraud methods and systems.

 A combination of machine learning and collaboration technology is the best way to defeat the SIF fraudsters who try blend in with good customers in multiple unrelated businesses, securing new identities and accounts, and perpetrating undetected long-running scams.